laminas/laminas-view/docs/book/helpers/escape.md

 The following helpers can **escape output in view scripts and defend from XSS and related vulnerabilities**.
-To escape different contexts of a HTML document, zend-view provides the following helpers:
+To escape different contexts of a HTML document, laminas-view provides the following helpers:

 * [`EscapeCss`](#escapecss)
 * [`EscapeHtml`](#escapehtml)